How can dogs help with mental health?

 - One way is by providing companionship to people who live alone or have social anxiety.
 Another way is by giving unconditional love which has been shown to reduce stress and improve mood.

 - In winter, dogs can be especially beneficial in helping us cope with the changing of the seasons.
 Seasonal affective disorder, or SAD, is a type of depression related to longer nights and less daylight.
 It typically starts and ends around the same times every year, most often starting in autumn and continuing into the winter.
 As the seasons change, the clocks go back, the days a darker for longer and it gets colder and dogs can help relieve the effects of seasonal changes just with their presence.

-3. Dogs can help with autism and ADHD
+3. Dogs can help keep you social

 - Dogs make socialising easier.
 Dogs are great companions for people diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) as well as for those on the autistic spectrum - sometimes it's just a dog’s presence that's needed to make everything seem okay.